andrke/blog/load_testing/distributed_locust_on_aws_multiregion/README.md

-# Distributed locust on AWS
+# Distributed locust on AWS with multiregion

 ## Prerequiments